 And we also recommend and love the sweet pastries «Quesadilla» which are ONLY produced on Hierro – every village produces it's own Quesadilla, and all have a slightly different taste and it’s fans.

 You should try also a very delicious coffee from only El Hierro, La Palma and Tenerife: «Barraquito especial».
-I can recommend you some places where they make the best ones.
+I can recommend you some places where they make the best and beautiful ones.

-How to get here: You need to arrive to Tenerife or Gran Canaria with airplane or ship and from there use the ferry (2 h) or airplane (40 min) to El Hierro.
-Then with the bus to Frontera and then 15 minutes walk to Tejeguate.
+How to get here: You need to arrive to Tenerife (airport TFS or TFN) or Gran Canaria (airport LPA) with airplane or ship and from there use the ferry (2 h) or airplane (40 min + 1 h early arrival at the airport + security check) to El Hierro.
+Then with the bus to Frontera and then 30 minutes walk to Tejeguate.

 Limited internet access